Toilets and Showers Facilities in Everest Base Camp Route

 Shower Facilities During Everest Base Camp Trek

 There are hot Shower Facilities in every lodge along the way of the Everest base camp trek.
 You will have a hot shower in Lukla, Phakding, and Namche Bazaar.
 These areas primarily have solar, electric, and gas showers, but the guesthouses might provide hot bucket water for the shower after Namche Bazaar.
-Hot showers are not included in the room cost, so you must pay extra if you want a hot bath.
+Hot showers are not included in the room cost, so you must pay extra for a hot bath.

 It will be the cold temperature in the Everest region, so taking showers every day may not be a brilliant idea.
-It is good to wipe with a wet tissue in a higher area above 4,000m during the Everest base camp trek.
+It is good to wipe with wet tissue in a higher area above 4,000m during the Everest base camp trek.

 Use the Toilet and Shower Safely